Jools Holland: Career

 Holland began his career as a session musician.
 His first studio session was with Wayne County & the Electric Chairs in 1976 on their track "Fuck Off".

-Holland was a founding member of the rock band Squeeze, formed in London in March 1974, in which he played keyboards until 1980, through their first three albums, the eponymous Squeeze, Cool for Cats and Argybargy, before pursuing his solo career.
+Holland was a founding member of the rock band Squeeze, formed in London in March 1974, in which he played keyboards until 1980.
+He played on their first three albums, the eponymous Squeeze, Cool for Cats and Argybargy, before pursuing his solo career.

 Holland began issuing solo records in 1978, his first EP being Boogie Woogie '78.
 He continued his solo career through the early 1980s, releasing an album and several singles between 1981 and 1984.
 He branched out into TV, co-presenting the Newcastle-based TV music show The Tube with Paula Yates.
 Holland used the phrase, "be there, or be an ungroovy fucker" in one early evening TV trailer for the show, live across two channels, causing him to be suspended from the show for six weeks.
 He referred to this in his sitcom The Groovy Fellers with Rowland Rivron.

-In 1983, Holland played an extended piano solo on The The's re-recording of "Uncertain Smile" for their album Soul Mining.
+In 1983 Holland played an extended piano solo on The The's re-recording of "Uncertain Smile" for their album Soul Mining.
 In 1985, Squeeze (which had continued in Holland's absence through to 1982) unexpectedly regrouped including Holland as their keyboard player.
 Holland remained in the band until 1990, at which point he again departed to resume his solo career as a musician and a TV host.

-In 1987, Holland formed the Jools Holland Big Band, which consisted of himself and Gilson Lavis from Squeeze, which gradually grew and was renamed as Jools Holland and his Rhythm & Blues Orchestra.
+In 1987 Holland formed the Jools Holland Big Band, which consisted of himself and Gilson Lavis from Squeeze, plus a number of session musicians.
+The band grew and was soon renamed as Jools Holland and his Rhythm & Blues Orchestra.
 In May 2022, it was a 17-piece orchestra and included singers Louise Marshall, Ruby Turner and Holland's daughter Mabel Ray, as well as his younger brother, singer-songwriter and keyboard player, Christopher Holland.

 Between 1988 and 1990 Holland performed and co-hosted along with David Sanborn during the two seasons of the music performance programme Sunday Night on NBC late-night television.
-Since 1992, he has presented the music programme Later... with Jools Holland, plus an annual New Year's Eve Hootenanny.
+Since 1992, he has presented the music programme Later... with Jools Holland, plus an annual New Year's Eve Hootenanny on BBC Two.

 In 1992 he interviewed the surviving Beatles as part of the Beatles Anthology documentary series.

-In 1996, Holland signed a recording contract with Warner Bros.
+In 1996 Holland signed a recording contract with Warner Bros.
 Records, and his records are now marketed through Rhino Records.